B-E-R-K-Y-T/Vuc-Backend/README.md

 ## Getting Started

-1. python -m venv .venv
+1. python -m venv .venv (if it does not exist or is incompatible)
 2. ./.venv/Scripts/activate
 3. pip install -r .\requirements.txt
 4. *Up your database*